freeCodeCamp/freeCodeCamp/guide/english/d3/index.md

 *D3** does not introduce a new visual representation.
 Unlike **Processing**, **Raphaël**, or **Protovis**, *D3's* vocabulary of graphical marks comes directly from web standards: HTML, SVG, and CSS - https://d3js.org/

 ###### Get Started
 There are over 20,000+ **D3.js** examples you could learn from, but you never know how approachable any given one will be!
 So, the question is - how do you build up your visualization from first principles?
-As you've probably seen, D3's API is massive, so lets call out a few of the utilities that will be particularly helpful early on:
+As you have probably seen, D3's API is massive, so lets call out a few of the utilities that will be particularly helpful early on:

 - **d3-scale**